 Freya Stark is one of the explorers featured in my new book, ‘The Great Horizon’ (Sandstone Press).

-Quotes from ‘A Winter in Arabia’ by Freya Stark (1973); Letter to Penelope Ker, ‘Over the Rim of the World: Selected letters of Freya Stark’ (Caroline Moorehead); Archives of the RSGS.
+‘A Winter in Arabia’ by Freya Stark (1973); Letter to Penelope Ker, ‘Over the Rim of the World: Selected letters of Freya Stark’ (Caroline Moorehead); Archives of the RSGS.

 Biography: ‘Passionate Nomad’ by Jane Fletcher Geniesse